Larry0615/walmart-sales-dashboard/README.md

 # walmart-sales-dashboard
-Sales analysis and dashboard fro Walmart stores using real-world data
+Sales analysis and dashboard from Walmart stores using real-world data